FECstudios/soilbuddy/docs/README.md

 # 🌱 SoilBuddy

 SoilBuddy is a wireless soil moisture sensor I built to monitor my plants without having to constantly check on them.
-It reads soil moisture levels and hosts a live dashboard over WiFi — no app needed, just open a browser.
+It reads soil moisture levels and hosts a live dashboard over WiFi, no app needed, just open a browser.

 > Built with an ESP32, a soil moisture sensor, and a TP4056 for battery charging.